vishvAsa/kalpAntaram/dharmaH/smRtiH/brahmadatta-sangrahaH/1/adhigrantham.md

 ( 14 )

-sheer dint of his noble aptitudes of head and heart, experience, knowledge, strong will
+sheer dint of his noble aptitudes of head and heart, experience, knowledge, strong wi॥

 and keen love for the Shastras that the